-Instances of bullying are extremely rare, however, the school has clear procedures for dealing with any issues of bullying when they arise.
-Anti-bullying messages, as well as teaching about independence and resilience, are promoted in all areas of school life.
+Instances of bullying are extremely rare at Canon Sharples, however the school has clear procedures for dealing with any issues of bullying when they arise.
+Anti-bullying messages, as well as teaching about independence and resilience, are promoted in all areas of school life and learning.
 Staff and pupils also receive training in the dangers of social media.
+The school's anti-bullying policy is published on the website.